-Bassist Gary Mazzaroppi joins the McPartland and Lage as they kick off this session with a few trio numbers, the up-tempo "I Hear a Rhapsody" and the tender ballad "I Should Care."
+Bassist Gary Mazzaroppi joins McPartland and Lage as they kick off this session with a few trio numbers: the uptempo "I Hear a Rhapsody" and the tender ballad "I Should Care."

-Jazz guitarists have a unique way with solo tunes, having to sketch out melodies, provide chordal support, all while tossing in some improvisatory licks.
-Lage's solo chops are very well developed as evidenced by his harmonically complex yet emotional rendering of "My Funny Valentine."
+Jazz guitarists have a unique way with solo tunes, having to sketch out melodies and provide chordal support, all while tossing in some improvisatory licks.
+Lage's solo chops are well developed, as evidenced by his harmonically complex yet emotional rendering of "My Funny Valentine."

-The compositional abilities of host and guest are acknowledged as Lage performs his own tune — the bluesy "Clarity" — which he follows with a straight ahead version of McPartland's tune, "Twilight World."
-A free form duet follows, beginning in a slightly dark mood but ultimately rising to tinkling, bright ending.
+The compositional abilities of both host and guest are acknowledged as Lage performs his own tune, the bluesy "Clarity," followed by his straight-ahead version of McPartland's "Twilight World."
+A free-form duet follows, beginning in a slightly darker mood but ultimately rising to a sparkling, bright ending.
 The trio reunites for the final tune, "You and the Night and the Music," to close this episode of Piano Jazz.